 Teaching and learning are research-led.
 Course content is built on cutting-edge research and, in most cases, delivered by staff who are working and publishing in the relevant academic field, many of whom contribute also to policy and public debates.
 As we encourage our students to engage with these developing bodies of work, we aim to foster an appreciation of how that research works: what resources and approaches may be used to develop understanding of East Asia, what the strengths and limitations of these are, and how our understanding of any question is not fixed, but is built on an ongoing process of enquiry, evaluation and dialogue.

 Teaching and learning are supported by personal contact and learning technology.
 We make extensive use of the University’s virtual learning environment to reinforce classroom work and point to resources and opportunities for independent study, and adapt the delivery of teaching to differing types of work and levels of study.
-We ensure that there are regular opportunities for discussion between staff and students, in class and in consultation hours, through feedback on assessed work, and through formal mechanisms such as Staff-Student Committee, the evaluation of teaching by students and the tutorial system.
+We ensure that there are regular opportunities for discussion between staff and students, in class and in consultation hours, through feedback on assessed work, and through formal mechanisms such as Student-Staff Committee, the evaluation of teaching by students and the Personal Tutor system.